adamwitwer/fountain-buddy/README.md

 4. **Automatic Updates**
    - Database updated with your identification and location
-   - Image saved to location folder: `bird_images/fountain/bird_Blue_Jay_2025-07-01_14-30-15.jpg`
+   - Image saved to location folder.
    - Training data collected for unified AI model improvement
-   - Perfect accuracy for daily reports by location
+   - Daily reports by location

 ### Daily Reports